Best Chicken Noodle Soup

 - Meanwhile, take out the chicken.
 Discard the bones and skin.
 Shred the chicken and place back into the slow cooker.
 Stir in the parsley and serve.

-- Follow step 1 and 2 from the original recipe above in a 6+ quart Instant Pot, using the Saute setting.
+- Follow steps 1 and 2 from the original recipe above in a 6+ quart Instant Pot, using the Saute setting.

 - Add the chicken thighs, chicken broth, bay leaves, and turmeric to the pot.
 Season with 3/4 teaspoon salt, and 1/4 teaspoon black pepper.
 Stir well.
 Cover and set on the Soup setting for 10 minutes.